The best Amazon Black Friday deals to shop right now

 - Walmart: Up to 65% off flash deals on electronics, home and kitchen, sleepwear, holiday decor and more

-- Target: Up to 50% off products across categories both online and in stores.
-The retailer is also offering a Holiday Price Match Guarantee, which means it’ll match the price of items you purchase between Oct.
+- Target: Up to 50% off products across categories both online and in stores through Nov.
+25. The retailer is also offering a Holiday Price Match Guarantee, which means it’ll match the price of items you purchase between Oct.
 22 and Dec.
 24 if it drops lower within that timeframe

 - Best Buy: Up to 50% off select tech, appliances, smart home devices and more